kr-matthews/minesweeper/README.md

 Mines are randomly distributed after the first (left) click, and the first-clicked cell will have no adjacent mines whenever possible (and if not possible, then it will have minimal possible adjacency count).

-There is a timer, and high-scores are tracked using localStorage.
+There is a timer, and high-scores are tracked using local storage.

 Optional features: highlighting cells with too many adjacent flags, and cycling through a "?" in addition to a flag on right-clicks.